 Talk of politics has long been avoided at dinner tables, first dates and office lounges.
 For good reason — it’s a topic that can be contentious, divisive and frustrating.

-Eighty-seven percent of Americans feel political polarization is a threat to the country, according to a AP-NORC Center study.
+Eighty-seven percent of Americans feel political polarization is a threat to the country, according to an AP-NORC Center study.
 A 2023 Pew Research study found that 65% of Americans reported feeling exhausted when thinking about politics; 55% feel angry.
 Just 10% feel hopeful.

 We heard back from longtime Republicans and Democrats as well as independents and undecided voters who completed our questionnaire.
 See their responses in the slideshow below, and read more below from experts who specialize in navigating contentious conversations: